Beautiful South: Sassi, Trulli and BaroqueBasilicata & PugliaDifficulty path:

 Supplements per person

-The tour is suitable for anyone with a minimum of training.
+The Walking Holiday in Puglia and Matera is suitable for anyone with a minimum of training.
 The length of a walking day ranges from a minimum of 7 to a maximum of 17km, with almost undemanding unevenness and travel times between 2.5 and 4 hours.

 The tours wind mainly through dirt paths and country lanes; rarely, and only when strictly necessary, on busy roads.